badMiguel/culinary-hub/README.md

 Project Breif

 Problem Context
-Australia is no stranger when it comes to high prices in food places, emphasising the relevance of preparing food on their own homes.
+Australia is no stranger when it comes to high prices in food places.
+Reports by Australian Bureau of Statistics (ABS) reveals that there has been a decrease in the rate of inflation from December 2022 to December 2023 (ABS, 2014).

 Your Goal
 What do you think the user wants/what will you provide